objecthub/swift-lisppad-ios/LispPad/Resources/Documentation/Libraries/(lispkit thread).md

 ## Threads

 A thread in LispKit encapsulates a _thunk_ which it eventually executes, a _name_ identifying the thread, a _tag_ for storing associated (thread-local) data, a list of mutexes it owns, as well as an end-result and end-exception field for eventually capturing the result of the executed thread.
 A thread is in exactly one of the following states: new, runnable, blocked, and terminated.
+Each thread comes with its own stack whose maximum size can be individually configured.

 ### Thread states